tbuelles/smale7/README.md

 # Smale's 7th Problem

-## Description
+## Overview
-smale7 is an open-source Python package providing algorithms, PyTorch implementations (training & inference), and numerical optimizations for distributions of points on the hypersphere.
-The most prominent application is Smale's 7th problem from the list of eighteen unsolved problems in mathematics.
-This repo is a collective effort to solve some of these problems, including Smale's 7th problem, the (generalized) Thomson problem, the Tammes problem, and (quantum) spherical $t$-design<br>
+smale7 is an open-source Python package providing PyTorch models, algorithms, and numerical optimizations for distributions of points on the hypersphere.
+The most prominent application is the 7th problem from [Smale's list of eighteen unsolved problems in mathematics](https://en.wikipedia.org/wiki/Smale%27s_problems).
+This repo is a collective effort to solve numerical and algorithmic problems including Smale's 7th problem, the (generalized) Thomson problem, the Tammes problem, and (quantum) spherical $t$-design.

+---

 Let $f$ be a decreasing real-valued function and $x = (x_1,\ldots, x_N)$ be points on the 2D sphere.
 The energy is defined as $E(x) = \sum_{i < j} f(\Vert x_i - x_j\Vert )$.
 A series of unsolved problems in mathematics concerns configurations of points $x$ minimizing the energy $E(x)$.
 Important instantiations are:
 - Generalized Thomson Problem: $E(x) = \sum_{i < j} \Vert x_i - x_j\Vert^{-s}$ with $s\in\R$.
 Goal: Find minimum energy $E_{min}$.<br>